paich64/C64MEGA65/README.md

-@TODO: Add description for cartridges, including what module types are supported and link to the FAQs for troubleshooting.
-Also Describe the short/long resets.

-@TODO: Add description for dual SID
+@TODO: Add descriptions:

+* HW and SIM carts, including links to cartridge.md (which should also explain the nitty/gritties of the CORE #0 and the alternatives); update FAQ
+* Dual SID
+* PRG loading
+* Hardware IEC
+* Kernals and JiffyDOS
-@TODO: Since the menu structure changed (submenus): DVI might sit somewhere else, so re-do the recipe
+* Since the menu structure changed (submenus): DVI might sit somewhere else, so re-do the recipe
+* 15khz RGB + csync

 Commodore 64 for MEGA65
 =======================